YueLiPicasso/intro_ocaml/README.md

 OCanren reifiers are provided by a set of predefined functors.
 [OCanren_Logic_HKP](OCanren_Logic_HKP) is an experiment of applying the light-weight higher-kinded polymorphism technique to replace functors by higher-kinded polymorphic expressions.
 The most recent progress is [reifyHKP.v2](OCanren_Logic_HKP/reifyHKP/v2/).

+## OCanren Tutorial

+There is a tutorial on programming in OCanren which stays in [its own repo]( https://github.com/YueLiPicasso/OCanrenTutorial) but logically belongs to this repo.

 ## OCanren Examples